ENSpunks/Causal-Relativity-Public-/Papers/ReadMe.md

 **Theoretical Background:**
 - Recap the basics of your Causal Relativity theory, focusing on relevant postulates.
 - Discuss how traditional relativity handles this effect.

 ---

+**Causal Sphere Thought Experiments**
+- Alice and Bob are 2 Causal Spheres in space with no temporal dimension, just their Causal Spheres interacting in space.
+- Discuss the pysical causal effects in space relative to the Alice and Bob Causal Spheres.

+---